Titanic and Avatar director James Cameron explains why bees are his latest interest

 National Geographic/Tom Oldridge

-The documentary series, which premieres tomorrow on National Geographic and will be available to stream on Disney+ and Hulu on April 1, offers an intimate perspective on beehives preparing to survive the winter.
-The inner workings of the hive, usually invisible, are revealed: the audience is treated to tender and curious moments, such as a close-up timelapse of a tiny bee larva metamorphosing into an adult bee, and what feels like an Appian version of a Viking funeral – when the bees throw their dead to the ground over the edge of the hive.
+The documentary series, titled Secrets of the Bees, premiered on National Geographic and became available to stream on Disney+ and Hulu on April 1, 2026.
+It offers an intimate view of a colony preparing to survive the winter, surfacing inner workings that are normally invisible.
+Audiences see moments ranging from a close-up time-lapse of a larva metamorphosing into an adult bee to the way worker bees clear their dead by carrying them over the edge of the hive.
+A fuller account appears in Scientific American’s interview with Cameron.

 A bee catches a yellow wooden ball bigger than itself and rolls it on the floor.